Japan exports seen up for fifth straight month in January

 TOKYO Japan's exports probably rose for a fifth straight month in January, providing an encouraging sign for an economy that is recovering from a recession last year, a Reuters poll showed.

-The auto and semiconductor sectors' exports appear to have benefited from a weak yen.
+The auto and semiconductor sectors' exports appear to have benefitted from a weak yen.
 While falling oil prices will have reduced the import bill.

 The median forecasts from the poll of 24 economists showed Japan's exports probably rose 11.9 percent in January from a year earlier.